-Overall, Turkey conducts a foreign policy guided by the principle of “Peace at Home, Peace in the World” as set out by Mustafa Kemal Atatürk.
-It has a broad and constructive vision and is committed to make use of all its means and capabilities towards this twin objective.
+The issues on our agenda are complex and many of them are global in character.
+The political, economic, social and human aspects are intertwined.
+Principles do matter.
+Turkey conducts its foreign policy guided by the principle of “Peace at Home, Peace in the World” as set out by Mustafa Kemal Atatürk.
+Turkey has a comprehensive, peace oriented, and principled vision and is committed to making use of all its means and capabilities towards this twin objective.